Frequently Asked Questions

 What are the GPA/Average and MCAT scores for a student to be considered for medical school?

 Admission to the medical school will be on a competitive basis.
 The higher your GPA and MCAT scores are, the more competitive you are as an applicant.
 Normally the MCAT is required for admission, only two MCAT attempts are allowed, and we will consider the higher total score.
 In case of more than two MCAT sittings, the first two sittings will be considered only.
-However the school of medicine will be providing updates on the MCAT requirement for admission in the year 2021, which may be impacted by the COVID-19 outbreak.

 Where will clinical practice take place?